1. Foxes are related to dogs.

 2. Foxes are solitary.

-Unlike their relatives, foxes are not pack animals.
+Unlike their canid relatives, foxes are not pack animals.
 When raising their young, they live in small families—called a “leash of foxes” or a “skulk of foxes”—in underground burrows.
 Otherwise, they hunt and sleep alone.

 3. Foxes have a lot in common with cats.

 Like a cat, the fox is most active after the sun goes down.
 It has vertically oriented pupils so it can see in dim light, and it hunts by stalking and pouncing on its prey.
 The fox also has sensitive cat-like whiskers and spines on its tongue.
 It walks on its toes, which accounts for its elegant, feline-like tread.
-The gray fox even has semi-retractable claws, making it the only member of the dog family that climbs trees.
+The gray fox even has semi-retractable claws, making it the only member of the dog family that can climb trees.
 It has been known to sleep in the branches—just like a cat.

 4. There are 12 true foxes—and many relatives.

-Although there are 37 animals called foxes, only 12 are considered “true foxes,” meaning they're from the genus Vulpes.
+Although there are 37 animals called foxes, only 12 are considered “true foxes,” meaning they’re calssified in the genus Vulpes.
 Some of these include the red, Arctic, fennec, and kit foxes.
-True foxes have flattened skulls, triangular snouts, and fluffy tails, but it's common to be confused when seeing one in real life.
+True foxes have flattened skulls, triangular snouts, and fluffy tails, but it’s common to be confused when seeing one in real life.
 Research found that while nature lovers can identify most North American mammals, they frequently mix foxes up with other canids, like coyotes.